Womanist theology: Critiques

-Womanist theology has undergone an evolution due to its critiques that have happened in new waves in recent years.
+Womanist theology has evolved due to critiques that have come about in recent years.
 Womanist theology has expanded to encompass the spiritual, social, and political concerns of those who do not identify as black Christian women.
-As it is that not all white female religious scholars are feminists, and not all black female religious scholars are womanists.
 Christian and Christocentric underpinnings provided the framework for early womanist thought.
 Monica A. Coleman challenges womanists who claim the title and theological purview that is rooted in Walker's definition, yet do not allow it to reach beyond non-Christians as faulty and a failure to do what it was created to accomplish.
-Coleman, Traci West, and other Black religious scholars have expressed their preference for the designation of "black feminist" due to the history of womanist scholarship being marked by heterosexism and homophobia.
+Coleman, Traci West, and other Black religious scholars have expressed their preference for the term "black feminist" due to the history of womanist scholarship being marked by heterosexism and homophobia.

 Womanist religious scholars have verbalized the challenges that come with identifying as a womanist in the academy.
-Nyasha Junior has written about the problematic assumptions that come with being labeled as a womanist scholar, and how one does not have to identify as such in order to do Womanist theology.
-There are black feminists and womanist scholars who believe that their time would be better given to making contributions in the field and with communities that are being marginalized as opposed to being preoccupied with whether one is properly self-identifying.
+Nyasha Junior has written about the problematic assumptions that come with being labeled as a Womanist scholar, and how one does not have to identify as such in order to do Womanist theology.
+There are black feminists and Womanist scholars who believe that their time would be better used making contributions in the field and working with marginalized communities as opposed to being preoccupied with whether one is properly self-identifying.